AMarkets review

 Is AMarkets a market maker?

-AMarkets is a not a market maker.
-A market maker speeds up trading as a market maker will purchase your stocks and commodities even is a buyer is not lined up.
+AMarkets is not a market maker.
+A market maker speeds up trading as a market maker will purchase or sell your stocks and commodities even if a buyer or seller is not lined up.

 How can I start trading with AMarkets?